Optimization of sequential therapies to maximize extinction of resistant bacteria through collateral sensitivity: The model

 \section{The model}

-We will study bacterial population dynamics under two bacteriostatic antibiotics $A$ and $B$, using a four-genotype birth-death stochastic model.
+We will study bacterial population dynamics within a single patient under two bacteriostatic antibiotics $A$ and $B$, using a four-genotype birth-death stochastic model.
 The four types are: $x_0$, susceptible to both antibiotics; $x_1$, resistant to $A$ but susceptible to $B$; $x_2$, resistant to $B$ but susceptible to $A$; and $x_3$, resistant to both (Fig.~\ref{fig:network}(a)).
 We consider stochastic transitions (mutations) between types, with rates $\mu_1$ for the acquisition of resistance and $\mu_2$ for the loss of resistance \cite{GilGil2024SCV_HR}.
 Mutations from $x_0$ to $x_3$ are not permitted, although their introduction does not qualitatively change our results.
+We do not consider transmission of new strains from other patients, focusing instead on within-host evolutionary dynamics.
 In what follows, we will refer to the population of genotype $x_i$ as $N_i$.

 Birth rates are different for each type, and depend on the antibiotic we are using.
 Type $x_0$ reproduces with rate $\beta_{0,A}=k_A \beta$ under antibiotic $A$ and with rate $\beta_{0,B}=k_B \beta$ under antibiotic $B$, where $k_A, k_B \in [0,1]$ is a measure of antibiotic inhibition: the antibiotic effect is stronger the lower the value of $k$.
 In what follows, we make the simplifying assumption $k_A=k_B=k$ and leave the analysis of other scenarios for future works.
 Type $x_1$ reproduces with birth rate $\beta_{1,A}=\beta$ under antibiotic $A$ and with rate $\beta_{1,B}=k_{\rm CS} k_B \beta$ under antibiotic $B$, where $k_{\rm CS} \in [0,1]$ is a measure of the lack of collateral sensitivity: when $k_{\rm CS} \to 1$ CS is absent, whereas when $k_{\rm CS} \to 0$ it is very strong.
 Birth rates for type $x_2$ are symmetrical to those of type $x_1$.
 Birth rates for type $x_3$ are $\beta_{3,A}=\beta_{3,B}=\beta$ in both antibiotics.
 For simplicity of notation, we will nondimensionalize time by defining the variable $\beta t$, which is equivalent to setting $\beta=1$.